kiranvad/MLCD/Readme.md

 Notes
 ------
-* We have provided the exhaustive list of perfomance measures used for t-test in the original paper as a CSV file in  `MLCD_Experiments` folder.
+* We have provided the exhaustive list of performance measures used for t-test in the original paper as a CSV file in  `MLCD_Experiments` folder.
 This folder also contains .mat files for F-measure used.
 * `finaldemo.m` file also contains instructions onto how to perform performance evaluation protocol.